Billion dollar forecast for superyachts in Brisbane

 by Jeni Bone 11 Mar 20:42 PDT

-Aurora in Brisbane © Jeni Bone
+Aurora in Brisbane © Rivergate Marina & Shipyard

 Rivergate Marina & Shipyard, the premier facility in south-east Queensland, congratulates the Queensland state government for its foresight and investment in the Australian superyacht infrastructure.